NLALDlab/VarMiON/README.md

 ## Generation of PDE data
 Here you can find the files to generate the PDE data to train your VarMiON in

-* data_generation_heat_equation_robin_2d_fenicsx.py : you can generate and save the data by exploiting the numerical solution of the pde with the Python's Library "FeniCSx";
+* data_generation_heat_equation_robin_2d_fenicsx.py : you can generate and save the data by exploiting the numerical solution of the pde with the Python's Library "FEniCSx"; this file requires version 0.9.0 of DOLFINx, you can run a Docker image with DOLFINx with the command `docker run -ti dolfinx/dolfinx:v0.9.0`
-* data_generation_template.py : you can save youtr data in the correct format.
+* data_generation_template.py : if you want to use your data, this file shows how to save it in the correct format.